Matthias Müller-Prove 4-June-2023

 Published in The Future of Text Journal 2.7(2023): AI & VR before Apple’s ‘RealityPro’

 - »The best way to predict the future is to invent it.«

-History is perceived as a sequence of logical steps only though the rearview mirror.
+History is perceived as a sequence of logical steps only through the rearview mirror.
 The brief compilation of computing events form 1963 onwards is no exception.
 Nonetheless, it is quite likely that 2023 will be seen as a significant year because it marks once again a shift in computing paradigms.
 We went from punch cards and command line interfaces (CLIs) to GUIs.
 Since the 1990s desktop windows coexist with browser windows to access the Web.
 Mobile touch devices are part of our daily life since the first decade of the millennium – the iPhone was introduced in 2007.

 Paradigm shifts in interaction design do not replace the previous modalities.
 In fact they are all used in parallel today. [cf. Back to Childhood – Infantilisation of UI Design, 2011] Depending on the tasks, we still enter text commands at terminal shells or search engine’s textfields; we drag file icons around, and touch, swipe and pinch pixels behind glass.
 Voice commands basically swap keyboard input with speech recognition.
 Due to the emulation of a human conversation, the interaction feels even more natural – until some commands are not properly interpreted and the illusion falls apart.
 Users have to cope with it.
 The systems represent decades of development that are layered on top of each other.
 Usage is only intuitive for a very small scope – on a larger scale metaphors and command structures are far form coherent and consistent.